Lonitch/propeller-project/Notes-on-OpenFOAM.md

         `postProcess -func xxxx` at the parent case folder
     * where `xxxx` is the name of sampling dictionary
     * we can also append `-noZero` at the end of command to no sampling data at time step 0.

+## 7. Runtime Settings
+### 7.1 Change settings between a series of simulations
+- Change `startFrom` to `latestTime`
+- Consider deleting `phi` in the latest output folder, if you want to change initial velocity settings.
+This is because for some solvers `phi` overwrites `U` after simulation starts
+- Change `writeControl` to `runTime`, and `writeInterval` to appropriate simulation time
+- Increase `endTime` to allow OpenFOAM to start a new simulation in the series